oktaeri/word-cloud-core/README.md

 Once the request is sent, Core generates a random 6-character token for the user. <br>
 The user can use this token to retrieve their results.

-The request is sent to RabbitMQ, which in turn sends it to the Worker for processing.<br>
+The request is sent to RabbitMQ as a DTO, from where the Worker can consume and process it.<br>
-The Worker then parses the file contents, adding each word and its respective occurrence count into a map, while keeping in mind the user's options (if any were provided). <br>
+The Worker then parses the file contents, adding each word and its respective occurrence count into a map, while keeping in mind the user's options (if any were provided).<br>
 The results get saved into the database.

 The API (core) can then fetch the results from the DB and display them to